DovydasTamasauskas/trading-view-scraper/README.md

 Copy generated `ws://127.0.0.1:9222/devtools/browser/xxxxx...` to `credentials.js` file

-Navigate to `runParams.js` file and add WatchList and Layout.
+Navigate to the `runParams.js` file and place your WatchList and Layout names.

+## Lessons Learned

+The first scraper version was built with Python and Selenium.
+After a while, CAPTCHA occurred.

+Puppeteer was chosen because it simply opens a new tab and remembers previously logged-in user.